ni/nimi-python/docs/niswitch/enums.rst

-        The switch module produces the Scan Advanced Output trigger on the external trigger output.
+        External Trigger.
+The switch device produces the Scan Advanced Output  trigger on the external trigger output.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG0
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL0

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig0 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG0 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG1
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL1

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig1 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG1 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG2
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL2

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig2 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG2 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG3
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL3

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig3 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG3 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG4
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL4

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig4 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG4 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG5
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL5

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig5 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG5 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG6
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL6

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig6 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG6 line.

-    .. py:attribute:: niswitch.ScanAdvancedOutput.PXI_TRIG7
+    .. py:attribute:: niswitch.ScanAdvancedOutput.TTL7

-        The switch module produces the Scan Advanced Output Trigger on the PXI\_Trig7 line before processing the next entry in the scan list.
+        The switch device produces the Scan Advanced Output on the PXI TRIG7 line.